Property Management Blog

 The following are some of the legally justifiable reasons to deduct part or all of your tenant’s deposit:

 • Early lease termination.
 Breaking a rental agreement is ending a signed agreement before its term.
-Unless a tenant has a legally justified reason for terminating the lease doing so, you can withhold part of their security deposit.
+Unless a tenant has a legally justified reason for terminating the lease agreement doing so, you can withhold part of their security deposit.

 When and how must landlords return tenants’ security deposits in Arizona?